rmarting/innersource-for-newbies/.github/pull_request_template.md

 - [ ] I have commented my change, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] My changes do not break any workflow

 ## Other Information